mika-jpd/YouTube_Radicalization_Recommendations/README.md

     i. *Breadth-First* ([code here](https://github.com/mika-jpd/YouTube_Radicalization_Recommendations/blob/master/YouTube%20Content%20Silos%20Research/Scripts/breadth_youtubescraper.py)):
     We begin by selecting a YouTube video from a curated list, then we explore the recommendation space in bread-first order with 3 leaves and a depth of 4.
 We pick the first three videos (regardless of their content), save their meta-data, and then proceeed to watch each of their recommended videos.
 The script takes a screenshot of the webpage after all videos at each *depth level* have been watched.
+    The webscraping done for the Comp 396: Undergraduate Research Project course followed a breadth-first expansion of the recommendation space.

     ii. *Depth-First* ([code here](https://github.com/mika-jpd/YouTube_Radicalization_Recommendations/blob/master/YouTube%20Content%20Silos%20Research/Scripts/depth_youtubescraper.py)):